 I just love this so much.
 Since I have worn it before to DragonCon, it doesn’t need any modifications.
 No, I’m not going to buy a spikey wig, and I’m sorry to disappoint but I’m not going to add an “angry cod piece”…y’all crack me up.

 I am so in loooooooove with this one and would be happy to share how I created it.
-Would anyone care to see the costume build for my Goblin King or Sarah’s vest?
-Let me know in the comments below and I’ll add them to the queue.
+You’ll find the costume build for my Goblin King, Sarah’s vest, and Toby are here.

 Inspiration for Sunday morning’s costumes were inspired by Alex Vause and John Bennett from Orange is the New Black.
 Usually on the last day of a convention, I dress for comfort, so I had comfort in mind when choosing these characters.
 Plus, I just love the show so damn much.
 Would you classify Alex as a villain?
 I tend to pick more villain costumes, don’t I?
 We still need to have Jerome’s shirt embroidered and my scrubs were way too big, but otherwise these modifications are quick fixes.
 I will order smaller scrubs, remove the pockets at the bottom of the shirt, and relocate one of the pockets to the left breast.
 Easy!